 Asbestos exposure can cause extremely dangerous and serious health issues including breathing difficulties and multiple types of cancer.
 Many insulators, pipe-fitters, and boilermakers interacted regularly with insulation that contained asbestos because their jobs required them to cut or sand downpipes that contained the substance.
 Asbestos is most dangerous when particles enter the air and are breathed in, thus industries that required sanding or cutting of the materials were at particularly high risk, especially if they were not wearing respiratory protection.

 Side effects of asbestos exposure are often not immediate.
-In fact, there is often a latency period of 30-40 years from initial exposure.
+There is often a latency period of 30-40 years from initial exposure.

-In order for buildings to access water, gas, steam, and to eliminate waste, they require various series of pipes.
+For buildings to access water, gas, and steam, and to eliminate waste, they require various series of pipes.
 Those responsible for the installation and maintenance of these pipes are known as pipefitters or plumbers.
 Leading up to the 1980s, pipefitters and plumbers were regularly exposed to asbestos because it was a highly desirable material for insulating pipes for temperature control.

 Working with these materials often required sanding down or cutting of asbestos-laden products.
 Working with asbestos in this way releases particles into the air and has caused harmful side effects for many who work in this profession.
 This is a high-risk industry for asbestos-related diseases including mesothelioma.